How Do I Hire Employees for My Estonian Company?

 The most important aspects to consider when hiring employees is where they live and where they are tax residents.

-Most countries (with the exception of the United States) levy taxes based on residence.
+Most countries (except the United States) levy taxes based on residence.
 This means that its citizens are considered tax residents of that country if they live in the country for 183 days or more a year, although this varies depending on the country.

-This applies to both company members (board members and shareholders) and external employees.
+This applies to company members (board members and shareholders) and external employees.

 The law comes first

-You have already seen that you have different options to hire employees for your business, but before hiring, ask yourself what is the most advantageous option for your company.
+You have seen different options for hiring employees for your business, but before deciding, gather information and consider which option is most advantageous for your company.